AdaCore/gnatcoverage/doc/gnatcov/units_of_interest.rst

 - With :option:`--projects` options, the listed projects are taken as the base and the root project needs to be listed as well to be included.

-We will illustrate the effect of various combinations, assuming an example project tree depicted below:
+Let us illustrate the effect of various combinations, assuming an example project tree depicted below:

 .. image:: prjtree.*